 Saint Philip School’s Lower School consists of grades 1-5.

 First grade students at Saint Philip School utilize real-world applications to begin progressing in the fundamental skills that will carry them throughout their lives.
-The focus is on the development of reading, writing, typing, and math, and keyboarding skills, and an understanding of currency, language, science, and a love of their Catholic faith.
+The focus is on the development of reading, writing, math, and keyboarding skills, and an understanding of currency, language, science, and a love of their Catholic faith.

 The classroom is alive with hands-on activities, crafts, games, work, research, computers, and much more as students study science, social studies, math, literature, reading, and writing.
 This is an important year for our young people as they will be learning about and making the Sacrament of Reconciliation.

-Students utilize several stations throughout the room, including a computer center, a creative center, and a writing center, as a way to deepen their understanding of concepts taught while being able to use a method that most appeals to their individual learning styles in reading, writing, math, science, and social studies.
+Students utilize several stations throughout the room, including a computer center, a creative center, and a writing center, as a way to deepen their understanding of concepts taught while being able to use a method that most appeals to their individual learning styles in reading, writing, math, science and social studies.
 Students in Grade 3 will also be learning cursive handwriting using the Handwriting Without Tears curriculum.

 In this warm and nurturing environment, it is fitting that learning and living our faith takes place not just in our Religion classes, but throughout each day in our interactions with fellow students and teachers.
-Students will continue to refine their cursive writing while developing more advanced skills in the areas of reading and writing for meaning and more advance mathematical and algebraic concepts.
+Students will continue to refine their cursive writing while developing more advanced skills in the area of reading and writing for meaning and more advanced mathematical and algebraic concepts.